danielkarl888/GlassBook/README.md

 To use the GlassBook web application, you will need to set up the API server side, which is located in a separate repository at https://github.com/danielkarl888/glassbookAPI.

+For more information on GlassBook, please refer to the software documentation and user manual included in this repository.
+These resources will help you understand the project's features, requirements, and how to use it.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).